 - Decreasing turnover

 A survey conducted by the American Management Association found that "Almost 90 percent of firms that test job applicants say they will not hire job seekers when pre-employment testing finds them to be deficient in basic skills."

 Pre-employment tests provide an unbiased way for candidates to apply for an available role and benefit the candidates as they are able to take the test at their own convenience.
-These tests have the added benefit of lowering an organisations legal risks and provide measurable data that can be used for a legal defence.
+These tests have the added benefit of lowering an organization’s legal risks, and provide measurable data that can be used for a legal defense.

 Varieties of Screening Tests

 The following screening tests are used to screen potential candidates:

 - Criminal and background checks allow employers to see if a candidate has any previous arrests or convictions.